 After NIU, Mr. Schoenbach spent two years in Lockport as the Taft Grade School Director of Music, handling band, choir, and general music classes.
 From there it was on to Timothy Christian School in Elmhurst, where he spent six years as the Director of Bands in a 5-12 program, taking his high school group to Disneyworld twice and to San Antonio/Austin.

 Mr. Schoenbach teaches private low brass and jazz lessons and has a very active performing life outside of school.
-He currently plays lead trombone in the Vern Spevak Big Band, and in a 60's tribute group called Generation.
+He currently plays lead trombone in the Vern Spevak Big Band.
 He is a Contributing Editor and writes for the Instrumentalist Magazine, concentrating on jazz pedagogy.
 In 2015, he was named "Outstanding Music Educator" by Quinlan and Fabish Music Company.

-Mr. Schoenbach is married to his wife Kristin, a psychologist for the Kane County court system.
+Mr. Schoenbach is married to his wife Kristin, a psychologist for the Cook County court system.
 He has an American bulldog named Tex, and is a loyal Cubs season ticket holder.